You’ve had your child tested for autism spectrum disorder. Now what?

 Parents often experience feelings of shock, sadness, and fear when their child is diagnosed with autism spectrum disorder, or ASD.
 They worry about their child’s future development with ASD and whether they will be able to learn to socialize and form healthy relationships with others.
 In other instances, parents may wonder if their child will ever be able to speak or live independently.
 Due to the impact that such a diagnosis can have on the lives of their children, it is easy for families to feel overwhelmed and isolated at such a time.
 Regardless of the specifics of a child’s ASD, there are vital next steps and resources available to help families get a grasp on their situation, understand ASD, and begin to address their child’s condition.

 The first priority for parents of children newly diagnosed with ASD is to learn more about the condition.
-Parents can turn to reliable sources of information such as the Center for Disease Control’s resources on ASD, and hone in on ASD’s unique presentation in their child.
 This step often involves parents learning new ways to interact with their child that are more accommodating to their condition.
 For more information on communicating with one’s child and supporting siblings, the National Autistic Society provides valuable resources here.[i]
 ASD can vary greatly in its behavioral and social impact on children, so it may be valuable to read about or connect with families with similar experiences of ASD.
 This is also the time to contact family and friends with the news.

 Create a Support System